 – Germination

 Like all other seeds, the onion seed first germinates before it can grow.
-During germination, the moisture and heat makes the outer layer of the seed peel away so that the embryo develops.
-Depending on soil type, moisture and the seed variety, germination takes anywhere from a week to over two weeks.
+During germination, the moisture and heat make the outer layer of the seed peel away so that the embryo develops.
+Depending on soil type, moisture, and seed variety, germination takes anywhere from a week to over two weeks.

 – Seedling